 - My højskole had a music festival called Sound.
 The RoFH students spent the whole week preparing.
 There were performers from around Denmark as well as some RoFH students performing.

-There’s only two more weeks in this semester!
+There are only two more weeks in this semester!
 I’m trying to get my work done and check things off my bucket list at the same time.
 Even though I did not travel as much as I had intended, I’ve done the best I could with the time I’ve had.
 There are still many more fun things ahead.